petevieira/makotori-hugo/content/cultivation arts/jedi.md

     - The end of our existence in this form is not to be overly mourned.
     - We are part of an energy larger than ourselves.
 * Taken from The Jedi Path

+# My take
+1. Investigate and control emotions to bring peace
+1. Gain knowledge to overcome ignorance
+1. Understand and temper passion to gain serenity
+1. Be open and accepting